Producer MICHAEL RILEY co-founded Sterling Pictures in 1994 and is the CEO.

-He moved to feature film production in 1995 with Paul Hills’ coming-of-age BOSTON KICKOUT.
+He moved to feature film production in 1995 with Paul Hills’ coming-of-age BOSTON KICKOUT starring Andrew Lincoln and John Simm.
 The film won numerous awards at film festivals including San Sebastian and Valencia.
-This was followed by a succession of feature films including RESPECT - a cross-cultural love story, Allan Niblo’s quirky romcom LOOP, gangster spoof HARD MEN and OUT OF DEPTH - a thriller with Sean Maguire, Rita Tushingham and Isla Fisher.
+This was followed by a succession of feature films including RESPECT - a cross-cultural love story, quirky romcom LOOP starring Susannah York and Andy Serkis, gangster spoof HARD MEN with Vincent Regan and OUT OF DEPTH, a thriller with Sean Maguire, Rita Tushingham and Isla Fisher.

 From 1997 to 2001 he developed and produced the 10x50 min family saga IN A LAND OF PLENTY.
 Directed by Hettie Macdonald and David Moore and starring Helen McCrory and Robert Pugh the epic BBC family saga won Best European Drama at the Koln Conference was nominated for a Royal Television Society Award and remains one of the most acclaimed television dramas ever produced in the UK.